cartolid/cartolidar/README.md

 CartoLidar is a collection of tools to process lidar files ("las" and "laz") and generate useful information for forestry and natural environment management (dasoLidar variables, DLVs).

-This project is in alpha version and for now only includes the "clidtwins" tool.
+This project is in alpha version and, for now, only includes the "clidtwins" tool.

 "clidtwins" searchs for similar areas to a reference one in terms of dasoLidar variables (DLVs).

-This tool requires, as input, raster files with dasoLidar variables in asc format.
+This tool requires, as inputs, raster files with dasoLidar variables in asc format and a reference area (vector layer in shp or gpkg).

 DLV: Lidar variables that describe or characterize forest or land cover structure.